Antzed/ch04-git-basics/exercise-2/README.md

 ![This is an image of Proxima Centauri B, a habitable planet oribit around the cloest star to our solar system, Proxima Centauri.](1_Z5AiNWfEvW23nEOtYD36Kg.png "This is an image of Proxima Centauri B, a habitable planet oribit around the cloest star to our solar system, Proxima Centauri.")

-5. Write a paragraph of text where you explaine what the pictur is about.
+5. Write a paragraph of text where you explaine what the picture is about.
 Feel free to add more.

+This is an image of Proxima Centauri B, a habitable planet oribit around the cloest star to our solar system, Proxima Centauri.

 4. commit your changes:
 `git commit -am "<explain what did you do>"`